 I’ve had the Companion Pass before and thought it was a great way to fly a partner or friend around the country on any Southwest trips, and it virtually doubled the value of Southwest miles.

 There’s no doubt that Southwest offers a great service for low-cost and simple airfare within the US, but I’d venture to say that they made it way to easy to earn the Companion Pass.
-One could easily apply for two co-branded Southwest credit cards with a 50,000 mile bonus and be well on their way to earning the Companion Pass—along with 100,000 bonus miles.
+One could easily apply for two co-branded Southwest credit cards with a large welcome bonus and be well on their way to earning the Companion Pass.

 Southwest Devaluation on Redemptions Coming April 17, 2015?

 The bad news: Southwest just announced that some reward flights will now cost more depending on the demand, destination, time, travel dates, etc.

 Here are the full detail that they released:

 “We created Rapid Rewards® because we think you deserve to actually feel rewarded.
 And, from time to time we must make some updates to our program.
 Beginning April 17, 2015, the number of Rapid Rewards Points needed to redeem for certain flights will vary based on destination, time, day of travel, demand, fare class, and other factors.
 However, there are still many flights which will stay at the current redemption rate.
 And don’t forget that when fares go on sale, so do the points needed for redeeming for a reward flight on those fares.”

 The last Southwest devaluation that occurred close to a year ago and was an across the board devaluation of their Rapid Rewards points.
 This time around it appears to be much less straightforward and in reality there are few details being released.